 Q. What are the other animals I see in the tank?

-A. The octopus shares its tank with a variety of sea stars and sea anemones - the same kinds of invertebrates found in its natural habitat.
-You may see some of them moving around the tank.
+A. The octopus shares its tank with a variety of sea anemones - the same kinds of invertebrates found in its natural habitat.

 Q. Why doesn't the octopus eat the other animals?

-A. Sea stars don't have much "meat," so they don't interest the octopus.
-Sea anemones have their own self-defense - their waving tentacles contain tiny stinging cells that deliver a mild shock-like sensation when the octopus touches them, which is enough to make her leave them alone.
+A. Sea anemones have their own self-defense - their waving tentacles contain tiny stinging cells that deliver a mild shock-like sensation when the octopus touches them, which is enough to make her leave them alone.